24 hours customer service +9779849693351

 Modern Times

-• Tourism: In recent years, Ama Yangri base camp has gained popularity among trekkers and adventure enthusiasts.
+• Tourism: In recent years, the Ama Yangri base camp has gained popularity among trekkers and adventure enthusiasts.
 The trek to Ama Yangri offers stunning views of the Himalayas, including the Langtang and Ganesh Himal ranges, and a chance to experience the rich cultural heritage of the Helambu region.

 • Conservation Efforts: Efforts have been made to preserve the natural and cultural heritage of the Ama Yangri region.
 These initiatives aim to protect the environment, support sustainable tourism, and maintain the cultural practices of the local communities.